Data Lab / First light for a thermosphere sensor made of falling satellites

 6. Limitations

 • TLE provenance.
-All decay rates derive from public two-line elements, whose per-element accuracy and update cadence we do not control.
+All decay rates derive from public two-line elements, whose per-element accuracy and cadence we do not control.

 7. What would change the verdict

 • A decay-weighted aggregate.
 Weighting the fleet statistic by decay magnitude, or restricting hard to vigorous decayers, would lift the signal off the noise floor.
+This is now the single most promising move.

 • Autocorrelation-aware inference as standard, so the continuous-driver test is honest from the start.